trstruth/ViewsFromTheScripts/README.md

 # Views From The Scripts

-An autocheckout bot for octobersveryown.com written by Tristan Struthers
+An autocheckout bot for octobersveryown.com

 ## Features